tweag/cardano-conformance-testing-of-consensus/docs/design.md

 - `list-classes` to list all available test classes.
 - `generate` to produce a test file for a test class.
    This operation has the following optional flags:
-   - `--seed` to specify a seed for the generator.
+   - `--seed` to specify a seed for the generator (eg to enable parallel workflows and reproducibility.)
+   - `--size` to specify the target size of the point schedule (eg a desirable functionality for shrinking.)
 - `meta` to access test class metadata, eg the number of `desired-passes` we expect to run a test for.